 As already mentioned: Make sure your sources are reputable and read through the contents very carefully.
 Do you get the feeling the source isn't quite legit?
 Or you can't see where the points are coming from?
 Then stay well away!
 Of course, if you can't understand the author's standpoint, you can still take a critical look at it.
 The question is, however, whether you could possibly unleash a shitstorm and get caught in the crossfire yourself.

 Save time and use planning tools to share content.
-Good tools for this are, for example, Buffer , Hootsuite (the basic version is free).
-These tools allow you to plan your content in advance and publish it automatically.
+For example, you can use Buffer or Hootsuite (free in the basic version).
+With them, you can schedule your content in advance and publish it automatically.